“Jonah” series: (post #2)

 - One person operating outside the will of God can do incredible damage, and that damage can cause other people to get hit by its shock waves.
 Not only did Jonah’s rebellion send all those sailors into the teeth of a windstorm, it also cost them a lot of money as they were forced to throw all their cargo overboard during that storm.

 - While we like to believe that the person who is running from God walks around 24/7 under intense conviction, that isn’t always true.
-Jonah, for example, was in full-bore sprint from God, and yet he had no trouble whatsoever sleeping in the midst of that storm.
+Jonah, for example, was in full-bore sprint from God, and yet he had no trouble at all sleeping in the midst of that storm.

 - It is possible for a person to reach a state where he or she would literally rather die than mind God.
 Jonah was in this state when he recommended that those sailors throw him into the sea.
 He wasn’t willing to pray to God, but he was willing to die rather than submit to God’s will.

 - Lost people can sometimes show more morality, integrity, and common decency than backslidden believers.
-Those sailors proved that when they made every effort to not throw Jonah overboard.
+Those sailors proved this when they made every effort to not throw Jonah overboard.

 - We should never limit God as to either who He can save or the means by which He can bring those people to a saving knowledge of Him.
 If those sailors did truly get saved (as I and many others believe they did), that certainly proves this lesson.